campustudio/rn-secure-todo-app/README.md

+# Demo Video

+see demo-video.MP4 at root folder

 # Secure Todo App

 A secure TODO list application built with React Native and Expo, featuring biometric authentication for sensitive operations.